lyzs90/Pomodoro/README.md

 # [Pomodoro](https://pomodoro-react.herokuapp.com/)

 Trying out different implementations of the pomodoro timer.
 Switch branches to view each of them.
+Note that the timer is accelerated to facilitate testing.
 This branch contains the React implementation.

 ## What's Available